How to waste less during the holidays

 While food waste, returned gifts, wrapping paper, greeting cards, and decorations cause the bulk of extra waste this season, plastic packaging of multiple types–mailing envelopes, shipping pillows, bubble wrap, Styrofoam—is another landfill challenge big enough to plan for.

-The 2023 holiday season is predicted to see shoppers in the US spend $17B online, almost a 5% increase over last year.
+The 2024 holiday season is predicted to see shoppers in the US spend over $240B online, an 8% increase over last year.
 Whether you shop online or in stores, or you’re expecting a gift that will come protected by Styrofoam, you’re almost certain to deal with extra plastic waste this time of year.

 Plus, most people accumulate more snack packaging than usual between Halloween and the new year—things like candy wrappers and bags that hold baking supplies.